asiloisad/pulsar-windows-clip/README.md

   </a>
 </p>

+Windows native clipboard is used to copy/paste files.
+Windows-like copy name is used `<name> - Copy (i)<ext>`.
+A cut is not available yet.

 ## Installation

 To install `windows-clip` search for [windows-clip](https://web.pulsar-edit.dev/packages/windows-clip) in the Install pane of the Pulsar settings or run `ppm install windows-clip`.
 Alternatively, you can run `ppm install bacadra/pulsar-windows-clip` to install a package directly from the Github repository.